jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

   isEnd: true
 ```

-Remember that this document only handles one instance at a time, it will typically be up to the caller (maintenance window) to rate limit the execution of multiple instances one at a time.
+Remember that this document only handles one instance at a time, it will typically be up to the caller (i.e. a maintenance window) to rate limit the execution of multiple instances one at a time.
+We explored this in the [previous post](/blog/automate-instance-hygiene-with-aws-ssm-2/).

 ### Terraform additions and updates

-The above document can be represented in Terraform to provision.
+The above document can be represented in [Terraform](https://github.com/jdheyburn/terraform-examples/blob/main/aws-ssm-automation-3/ssm_document_graceful_reboot.tf) to provision it.

 ```hcl
 resource "aws_ssm_document" "graceful_reboot_instance" {